jeknom/midi-soundboard/README.md

 RETRIGGER_DELAY_MS = 200
 ```

+## Usage

-7. Run `yarn start`
+1. Open terminal and run `yarn start`
+2. Wait for the app to signal that it's ready for input
-8. Click a key on your MIDI board and follow instructions to assign it
+3. Click a key on your MIDI board, follow instructions to assign it
-9. Click the key again to hear the sound
+4. Click the key again to play the sound
+5. Hold the key for 5 seconds, then release it to rebind the key

 ## Good to know

-The app saves your bindings in `save.json`.
+- The app saves your bindings in `save.json`.
 You can edit it or remove keys/the file to make the app forget bindings.
+- I've only tested the app with .mp3 files, others could work as well